Elektroarzt/floragrow/README.md

 # FloraGrow ![Static Badge](https://img.shields.io/badge/stability-beta-orange)

 ## Overview
 This project revolves around the topic of smart irrigation in smart homes.
-First, I will release a power supplied soil moisture sensor (Sense PS).
+First release is a power supplied soil moisture sensor (Sense PS).
 It connects via MQTT to an IoT software such as Home Assistant, ioBroker, Node-RED or similar.
 Later, there will likely be a variant that is powered by a battery and a valve controller with flow meters to complete the irrigation system.

 <img width="400" alt="image" src="https://github.com/Elektroarzt/floragrow/assets/61664171/703e603e-a8ef-4864-9fb5-a0efed62c016">